The Short Version:

 Other Things about Me:

 I hold an MA (with Distinction) in Creative and Life Writing from Goldsmiths, University of London and BA in Modern History from Oxford.
 I speak French, play the piano, run, swim and walk.
-I work at the strange and wonderful Square Chapel in Halifax.

 “I have no doubt that we are in the presence of a great talent.
 Top notch storytelling, and a most deserving winner.”
 Courttia Newland, Spread the Word Writer’s Prize 2013 Judge and Editor of Edgeways Anthology